 i.e., by computing $(T_m^{(1)}, \dots, T_m^{(L)})$ on each subsample listed in $\mathcal{B}$.
 When the statistic is a randomised test in the form of \cref{eqs:T-random}, the external random number is regenerated for every entry of $\hat{\mathbf{H}}$; that is,

-Note that although we have arranged the subsampled test statistics into a matrix, entries in the same column but different rows do not correspond directly to one another, that is $\hat{H}_{b,l}$ is no more related to $\hat{H}_{b',l}$ for $b' \neq b$ than $\hat{H}_{b',l'}$, where $l' \neq l$.
+Note that although we have arranged the subsampled test statistics into a matrix, entries in the same column but different rows do not correspond directly to one another, that is, $\hat{H}_{b,l}$ is no more related to $\hat{H}_{b',l}$ than $\hat{H}_{b',l'}$ for $b' \neq b$ and $l' \neq l$.